I am certified in the following modalities:

 Two 60mins sessions/month for $140

-…because nobody appreciates a good massage more than an expecting mother.
+…because nobody appreciates a good massage more than expecting mothers and new mothers!
 Regular massages will relax tight back, neck and shoulder muscles, ease ligament pain and sciatica, and help you sleep better by calming stress hormones and inducing deeper relaxation.

-Available only till April 2015 – Refer a friend and you will each receive a $10 gift certificate that can be redeemed immediately or saved towards a free session.
+Refer a friend and you will each receive a $5 gift certificate that can be redeemed immediately or saved towards a free session.

-Customized gift certificates are available on request for any amount between $25-$100.
+Customized gift certificates are available on request for any amount starting from $50.

 Should I come early for my session?